Reclaiming the Aryan Race - Honi Soit

 In my upbringing, family and greater Iranian social circles, articles, books and videos I have studied, I have more closely come to terms with my cultural background.
 Throughout this process, the Aryan Race has been pervasive.
 The term here holds a different significance altogether.
 It is one of pride and survival.
 Pride in a valiant history spanning over 2500 years.
 And pride in the survival of a culture that has lived on despite neo-colonialism and invasion from the West.
 Iran, literally meaning ‘Land of the Aryans’ is home to the Aryan Race, to a people known internationally for their remarkable hospitality and diverse scholarship.
 This is what the Aryan Race means to me, to us, despite its current sullied state.

 I reach a crossroads here where I have explained both sides of the story.
 The roots of the term and its exploitation in more recent history.
 One would think that the transition from aryan race to Aryan Race and its acceptance would be feasible.
 But, to the disadvantage of my people, the venomous version of the term still exists in an unexpected way.
-Unsurprisingly, White supremacist groups use it liberally for ignonimous reasons, but there exists a minority of Iranians who have fallen into the same trap.
+Unsurprisingly, White supremacist groups use it liberally for ignominious reasons, but there exists a minority of Iranians who have fallen into the same trap.
 The sense of cultural pride that Iranians have when identifying with the Aryan Race has been corrupted.
 In the nation and global diaspora, there are Iranian groups who see themselves as ‘white’.
 They use the term and blow things out of proportion, perpetuating notions of white supremacy and a faux privilege which they do not even benefit from.
 This misdemeanour has not only led to international responders stripping Iranians of their ethnic identities – and, more importantly, of the discrimination they have faced – but has led to the use of whiteness as an escape from the inferiority that comes with being a Person of Colour, an ethnic, a Middle Easterner.

 The Land of the Aryans bounced back from the Arab Invasion of the 7th century.
 It stood firmly during British and Russian interference, and even survived the horrors of the 1980 Iran-Iraq War.
 One day, it will wake from its momentary slumber and rid itself of the theocratic terrorists that plague its present-day existence.
 But will it be able to stand untouched by colonialism, Western superiority, and an international arena when some of its members associate with Nazism?
 Especially when it is coming from the inside?
 Seeping its way into distinctions between pride and nationalism, self-regard and white supremacy.After accepting my cultural background as a part of my identity and relishing the treasures it has to offer, I have fought tooth and nail to reinstate pride in being Iranian.
 I have attempted to reclaim what rightfully belongs to us: from the pilfered artefacts in far off museums to the stolen patterns and motifs of our designs.
 I have written this article in a similar attempt to reclaim the Aryan Race.
 But can I, will I, be successful?
 There are Iranians out there still chaining their people down to an intolerable moment in history.
 Still bringing the distaste of the past into the present day.
 A monumental task of reclaiming lies ahead of me, of us.
 But nevertheless, it is one worth running the race for.